The birthplace of Halloween

 From the Rathcroghan Visitors Centre in Tulsk, you’ll be heading up the N5 towards Frenchpark before turning a sharp left.
 Park carefully and be aware you are surrounded by working farms – as well as ringforts as you’ll see from a zoom in of the location.
 Have fun!

 NOTE: While this legendary cave is accessible and definitely worth a visit, please remember that it is protected as a National (Archaeological) Monument as well as a protected habitat under Annex I of the Habitats Directive.
 Having such a remarkable monument open to the pubic is good news for lovers of the macabre and Halloween.
-Please ensure that when visiting, you’re careful – don’t let your actions lead to any future gating of the entrance!
+Please ensure that you’re careful when visiting – don’t let your actions lead to any future gating of the entrance!